pustekuchen91/hassio-addons/vaultwarden/DOCS.md

 # Home Assistant Community Add-on: Vaultwarden (Bitwarden)

-This is forked from the original Vaultwarden [community-addon]
+This is forked from the original Vaultwarden [community-addon].
+Updates in the original addon repo takes too long.

-Credit goes to [frenck]
+Credit goes to [frenck] for the base addon and [StrausFuenf] for extending it by push notification and fail2ban

 This Addon adds Push notification support and Fail2ban for more security